shaundekok/rainpoint/README.md

    - node-red-contrib-crypto-js
    - node-red-contrib-random-string
 4. MQTT
-5. Rainpoint Application (instead of Homegar):
+5. Homgar Application (instead of Rainpoint):

    Logging in via this API will log you out in the app.
 It is advisable to create a separate API account from the app:
   - Log out from your main account